open-xml-templating/pizzip/documentation/limitations.md

 a different encoding, you can get the bytes array with `asUint8Array()` and decode it with a lib (iconv, iconv-lite, etc) on your side.
-To save a text using a non-UTF-8 encoding, do the same : encode it into a Uint8Array before adding it to JSZip.
+To save a text using a non-UTF-8 encoding, do the same : encode it into a Uint8Array before adding it to PizZip.